wuangnguyen/nodejs-tiny-ecomerce/tracking-service/src/README.md

 To get the Feathers server running locally:

+Prerequisites:

+- MongoDb.
+You can setup a MongoDb locally or use a cloud instance.
+In this example, I will setup a local MongoDb via docker compose.
+- Kafka cluster.
+In this example, I will setup a local Kafka cluster via docker compose.

+**Note**: To get MongoDb and a Kafka cluster up and running locally, please make sure docker and docker compose are installed already in your machine.

+In the `docker-local-setup` folder, run this command: `docker-compose -f db-rabbitmq.yml up`

 - `npm install` to install all required dependencies
 - Update environment variables accordingly in the config/ folder.
 - `npm start` to start the local server (or `npm test` to run tests).